sheikhartin/notebooks-everywhere/README.md

 I preferred it to be categorized in this section rather than creating a separate folder...
 Now the name of the notebook (which may be different in different places) is mentioned along with a short description to make the choice easier...

-#### Tasting

-- [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your damn functions with a friendly web interface so that anyone can use it!

-- [Python code executor](Python_Code_Executor.ipynb): An executor of Python code that has many bugs!

-#### Algorithms

-- [Merge sort](Merge_Sort_Algorithm.ipynb): Merge sort is one of the fastest comparison-based sorting algorithms, which works on the principle of the divide and conquer approach.

 #### Data Science

 - [Exploratory data analysis on Titanic dataset](Titanic_EDA.ipynb): Nothing, just a simple EDA along with building models using FLAML on one of the most well-known datasets!